• Skip to main content

 8. Add 3 more tablespoons butter to pan and a 2 teaspoons of the spice blend and continue bathing fish until it is cooked through.

-9. Remove fish and continue to brown the butter to achieve a nutty flavor.
+9. Remove the fish and continue to brown the butter to achieve a nutty flavor.

-10. To prepare beans, heat a saute pan over moderate to high heat.
-Add 2 tablespoons butter or olive oil to pan.
+10. To prepare beans, heat a sauté pan over moderate to high heat.
+Add 2 tablespoons of butter or olive oil to the pan.

-Add washed and cut beans and allow to cook until them "jump."
+Add washed and cut beans and cook until they "jump."
 They will jump because they blister.
-Saute beans till they are blistered on all sides, add sea salt and cracked pepper.
+Sauté beans until they are blistered on all sides, add sea salt and cracked pepper to finish.

-11. Spoon butter over pan fried halibut and serve with blistered green beans.
+11. Spoon browned vanilla butter over the pan-fried halibut and serve with the blistered green beans.

 More Healthy Seafood Recipes

-Love this recipe for squid salad ?
-Try these other healthy seafood dishes inspired by Traditional Diet:
+Try these other healthy seafood dishes inspired by the wisdom of traditional diets:

 • Seafood casserole